Lencho Letta

 Lencho Letta (Leencoo lataa) is an Ethiopian politician and Oromo activist who was founding member of Oromo Liberation Front (OLF).
 He was the Deputy Secretary General of the Oromo Liberation Front (OLF) from 1974 to 1995.
 In Late 1990s, Lencho left OLF leadership due to ideological differences.
 He is currently the leader of Oromo Democratic front, which was formed in 2013.

 Early life

 Lencho was born in Dembidolo, Wollega, Western Ethiopia.
 He studied his elementary and middle school at a local school in Dembidolo.
 Later, he went to Adama and completed his high school education.
 In 1966, he enrolled at University of Rochester to study Chemical Engineering and graduated in 1970.
-After graduation, he returned to Ethiopia and worked as Engineer in Metehara Sugar factory for one year.
-In 1971, he moved to Addis Ababa and help to establish Ethiopian Standards Agency where he worked until 1974.
+After graduation, he returned to Ethiopia and worked as an Engineer in Metehara Sugar factory for one year.
+In 1971, he moved to Addis Ababa and helped to establish Ethiopian Standards Agency where he worked until 1974.